 Row 10: ch 1, starting in the first st sc, sc in every st in row, turn (23)

 Row 12: repeat row 10 (23)

 Round 13: (we will be working in rounds now) repeat row 10, but sl st to top of first sc of round (23)

 Round 15: ch 1, in the first st sc2tog, sc around until you are left with 2 sc’s, sc2tog. sl st to top of first sc (21)

 Round 16: ch 1, in first st sc, sc in remaining st’s around, sl st to top of first sc (21)

 Round 18: ch 1, starting in 2nd ch from hook sl st, sl st in every st around, sl st to top of first sl st, fasten off yarn (21)

-- Weave in loose ends throughout with yarn needle.
+- Weave in loose ends throughout with a yarn needle.

-- Button attachment: (optional) Cut a 6″ piece of yarn, using yarn needle, attach the button to the outside left of glove securely
+- Button attachment: (optional) Cut a 6″ piece of yarn, using a yarn needle, attach the button to the outside left of the glove securely

-Don’t forget to add this Andy Crochet hand warmers pattern to Ravelry so you can make them again!
+Don’t forget to add this Andy Crochet fingerless gloves pattern to Ravelry, so you can make them again.
 Andy Crochet Hand Warmers Pattern